cloudpanel-io/docs/v2/docs/getting-started/digital-ocean/installation/installer.md

 ## Launching a Droplet

-1. Login into your [Digital Ocean](https://cloud.digitalocean.com/login) account.
+1. Login to your [Digital Ocean](https://cloud.digitalocean.com/login) account.

 2. In the left navigation, click on **Droplets** and then on **Create Droplet**.